 Those five nights at the going right should have cost us $2,500 out of pocket… But they were free!
 Travel hacking your way to constant free nights on a long term trip isn’t likely, but it is certainly appropriate for those who want to take a much more affordable vacation once or twice a year.

-Marriott or Hyatt offer up some of the best hotel loyalty points, but don’t understand more budget-friendly offers like Choice Hotels — we used them frequently during a recent US road trip and earned one free night for every two nights paid!
+Marriott or Hyatt offers up some of the best hotel loyalty points, but don’t underestimate more budget-friendly offers like Choice Hotels — we used them frequently during a recent US road trip and earned one free night for every two nights paid!

 Read More: How to Stay in Hotels for Free

 Pros: Nice hotels that are totally free (sometimes even luxury), the chance to save hundreds if not thousands out of pocket, excellent locations in some of the world’s most expensive cities.

 Cons: A strategy you must plan out in advance to accumulate points, not something that can be sustained for weeks or months on end.

 Online Travel Agency for Cheap Accommodation

 Finally, the last method we will discuss is the so-called online travel agencies (OTAs) which are basically those online hotel search engines.
 These options are perfect if you’re simply searching for the cheapest rate in a hotel near you or during your next vacation.
 It also makes the most sense if you don’t want to be loyal to any particular hotel chain or brand and just looking for a cheap hotel night.

 One thing that most people don’t realize, however, is that these online travel agencies also offer up their own loyalty and rewards programs, meaning you can earn free hotel nights and other perks by booking regularly.